neel216/resume_analyzer/README.md

 __macOS__: Move any resumes to be reviewed into the 'resumes' folder.
 Double click the `reviewer.command` file to run the reviewer.
 There should not be a macOS pop-up window this time.

 ## OS Support
-The library that allows the page count functions to work are not supported on macOS or Linux.
+The library that allows the page count functions to work is not supported on macOS.
-If your program is not working on macOS or Linux, try using a Windows machine as the program has the most support for Windows or consider running a Windows virtual machine or dual-booting using [Bootcamp](https://support.apple.com/boot-camp).
+Each OS release should be stable, but if your program is not working on macOS, try using a Windows machine as the program has the most support for Windows or consider running a Windows virtual machine or dual-booting using [Bootcamp](https://support.apple.com/boot-camp).

 ## Development
 Add any new dependencies into `requirements.txt`.
 They will be automatically detected by `setup.py`.